neutrl/nicebot-discord-bot/README.md

 #### Customizing Eagles Responses

-Both the eagles and dallas triggers load their responses from `data/eagles_responses.json`, making it easy to customize without editing code!
+Both the eagles and dallas triggers load their responses from `eagles_responses.json` in the project root, making it easy to customize without editing code!

 **To add or edit responses:**

-1. Open `data/eagles_responses.json` in any text editor
+1. Open `eagles_responses.json` in any text editor (it's in the main project folder)
 2. Add, remove, or modify responses in the JSON array
 3. Each response has a `text` (the message) and `category` (either "eagles" or "anti-dallas")
 4. Restart the bot to load the new responses